shriram-esh/current_affairs/README.md

 ### Push Code to Heroku Server

+5. Enter the directory with `cd current_affairs`

-5. Using the Heroku CLI, log into your Heroku account using the `heroku login` command.
+6. Using the Heroku CLI, log into your Heroku account using the `heroku login` command.
 This will open a browser window to authenticate your Heroku account.

-6. Run `heroku create <your-app-name>` replace \<your-app-name\> with any name you want for the application.
+7. Run `heroku create <your-app-name>` replace \<your-app-name\> with any name you want for the application.

-7. Run `git remote -v` and ensure you are accessing the intended server; if not, run `heroku git:remote -a <your-app-name>`
+8. Run `git remote -v` and ensure you are accessing the intended server; if not, run `heroku git:remote -a <your-app-name>`

-8. **(Optional)** Heroku needs a Procfile to know how to run the application.
+9. **(Optional)** Heroku needs a Procfile to know how to run the application.
 A default one has already been created in the repository.
 If you want to customize your application further, you can edit the Procfile.

-9. Ensure you are on the branch you would like to push to Heroku using `git branch -a`, for the version of the game with the most features, please be on the branch called 'with_events'.
+10. Ensure you are on the branch you would like to push to Heroku using `git branch -a`, for the version of the game with the most features, please be on the branch called 'with_events'.
 If you are not already on this branch type,  `git switch with_events` to switch branches.

-10. Run `git push heroku with_events:main` this will push your code to the Heroku server. **This may take a couple of minutes.**
+11. Run `git push heroku with_events:main` this will push your code to the Heroku server. **This may take a couple of minutes.**

 ### Start Server